 The IRCC Call Centre toll-free number is 1–888–242–2100 and it does not work if you try dialing it from outside Canada.
 However, there are work-around solutions as they say.
 But these are not guaranteed to succeed and have more to do with understanding the international phone system and how to take advantage of certain features than with IRCC policy on international callers.

-The Government of Canada have changed the below number from an IRCC number to a Foreign Affairs number, so it no longer works as an option for calling IRCC from overseas.
+The Government of Canada has changed the below number from an IRCC number to a Foreign Affairs number, so it no longer works as an option for calling IRCC from overseas.
 You can try using some of the below tricks to call IRCC's main number, 1-888-242-2100 or you can try other alternatives not currently listed here.
 We will update this article if we discover another non-800 number you can use.

 - The local Ottawa area phone number for IRCC is 613 944 4000, and if it was a normal local number you would be able to dial 001 613 944 4000 from abroad and reach the call centre.
 However, controls have been put in place to detect calls from abroad at IRCC and you will not get through dialing 001 613 944 4000.
 One trick that has worked in the recent past is to dial *67 613 944 4000.
 This blocks caller ID at the receiving end but works only for calls coming from the US, so you might as well call the toll free number.
 It also works in Canada but that’s a moot point.
 There are other prefixes you can dial to block caller ID depending on what country you are dialing from: